SalAlba/real-world-node-workbook/README.md

 ![Technology-driven inside business-driven](./images/driven.png)

-Once we're done with the feature-driven organization we can go inside article dir and organize code around technical
+Once we're done with the feature-driven organization we can go inside the article dir and organize code around technical
 responsibilities:
 * **api**
 * **application**